Uspizig/LoraHubTTGOT5/README.md

 # LoraHubTTGOT5
+(Prerequisite: This is my Hobby: No Guarantee for HW or SW.
+I do not take any responsibility or will help you.
+This is take it as it is.)
 A Daughter Board for a TTGO T5 Board with Lora and BME680, BMW280, CCS811 and several other I²C Boards